HITB-CyberWeek/proctf-2021/writeups/authme/writeup.md

 pow(sha256(password), sha256(random)) by modulo pow(2, 64).
 The server compares
 the expected value with obtained value and if they are equal the user is authenticated.

-The service wrote in C language and has client and server parts.
+The service is written in C language and has client and server parts.

 ## The vuln

 The authentication algorithm is insecure because if sha256(password) is even, the pow result is zero.
 So half of the flags could be stolen just by asking the client to authenticate a user with a random password.
 Sounds simple, but it took more then 2 hours for the first team to exploit the service.
+This vuln was unintended.

 # Exploitation